zio/zio-config/docs/automatic/index.md

 Take a look at the magnolia examples in `zio-config`.
 One of them is provided here for quick access.

+Note:  `zio-config-shapeless` is an alternative to `zio-config-magnolia` to support scala 2.11 projects.
+It will be deprecated once we find users have moved on from scala 2.11.

 ### Example